pvenetis/stylemart-customer-behaviour/README.md

 - Customers giving 4–5 star ratings tend to be **higher-value** buyers.

 ### 3. Seasonal Purchase Patterns
-- Fall and Winter drive the highest order volume, especially in apparel categories.
+- Order volume is relatively balanced across all seasons.
-- Summer shows lower volume but strong performance in lightweight items.
+- **Summer generates the lowest revenue**, while Fall and Winter drive the strongest performance, especially in apparel categories.

 ### 4. Product Size Trends
 - Majority of purchases are **M** and **L**, indicating core inventory demand.